WilliamAshley2019/LoopbackAlpha/README.md

 3. Once loaded whatever audio is reaching the Send Effect point will be relayed to the Return Plugin you can then assign a mixer track to that generator to send it to a different route so it  essentially works like a patch cable.

 4. It was built with a buffer and it still can have runaway feedback.
 The delay is there to prevent overloading the signal with very rapid runaway feedback.
+Its pretty easy to spot in the source if you want to adjust it and rebuild.
+I need to test to see how it behaves with a dynamic feedback rate knob, the big issue is that the feedback needs a good control system because even with a 3 second delay the feedback can build rapidly.

 5. It was built for windows using windows shared memory - it probably will not work on Mac I havn't tested or built this for Mac OS.